raghulchandramouli/raghulchandramouli/README.md

 ### What I'm Up To
 I read research papers for "fun," try to reimplement them and usually end up **debugging my life choices more than my code**
 - Currently Learning/doing:
-    - Pre-training — extracting patterns from raw tokens faster than I extract them from experience
     - Mech Interp - aka Mission Impossible: decoding neural nets before they decode me

  Quote I live by: